 Celiac disease affects children differently, according to their age.

 Wish to get your doubts regarding your child’s condition addressed?
-Avail a consultation with our Pediatric Gastroenterologist by filling in the form below!
+To avail a consultation with Dr. Nidhi Rawal, please call us on +91 8826391002.

 The following celiac disease symptoms manifest more obviously in infants and toddlers: